NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Generator List Name

 This alpha field contains the identifying name for the list of generators in the set defined in an ElectricLoadCenter:Generators object.
 All the generators connected to this load center need to be of the same type in terms of all AC or all DC.
 Currently the only DC generators are photovoltaic panels, the others are all AC.
 A facility with both AC and DC generators will need to use seperate ElectricLoadCenter:Distribution objects.
+The generator list named here can only be associated with one load center.
+This field can be left blank if there are no generators.

 #### Field: Generator Operation Scheme Type

 This alpha field specifies the type of operating scheme for the generator set.
 The available operating schemes are Baseload, DemandLimit, TrackElectrical, TrackSchedule, TrackMeter, FollowThermal, and FollowThermalLimitElectrical.
 The Baseload scheme operates the generators at their rated (requested) electric power output when the generator is scheduled ON (ref.
 ElectricLoadCenter:Generators).
 The Baseload scheme requests all generators scheduled ON (available) to operate, even if the amount of electric power generated exceeds the total facility electric power demand.
 The DemandLimit scheme limits the amount of purchased electrical from the utility to the amount specified in the input object.
 The DemandLimit scheme tries to have the generators meet all of the demand above the purchased electric limit set by the user in the next field.
 The TrackElectrical scheme tries to have the generators meet all of the electrical demand for the building.
 The TrackSchedule scheme tries to have the generators meet all of the electrical demand determined in a user-defined schedule.
 The TrackMeter scheme tries to have the generators meet all the electrical demand from a meter, which could also be a user-defined custom meter.

 The DemandLimit, TrackElectrical, TrackSchedule, and TrackMeter schemes will sequentially load the available generators.
-All demand not met by available generator capacity will be met by purchased electrical.
+All demand not met by available generator capacity (or storage) will be met by purchased electrical.
 Therefore, if DemandLimit, TrackElectrical, TrackSchedule, or TrackMeter is utilized and the available generators are not enough to meet demand, then purchased electrical will offset the difference.
 If a generator is needed in the simulation for a small load and it is less than the minimum part load ratio the generator will operate at the minimum part load ratio and the excess will either reduce demand or the excess energy will be available for returning to the electric grid.

 The FollowThermal and FollowThermalLimitElectrical schemes are for heat following cogeneration and run the generators to meet the thermal demand.
-The FollowThermal schemes allow excess electrical generation to be exported to the grid, while the FollowThermalLimitElectrical scheme restricts generator output to a maximum of the building   s current electrical demand (so that no electricity is exported).
+The FollowThermal schemes allow excess electrical generation to be exported to the grid, while the FollowThermalLimitElectrical scheme restricts generator output to a maximum of the building's current electrical demand (so that no electricity is exported).
 The thermal demand is determined from the plant modeling and depends on the flow requested by other components on the demand side of the plant loop, the loop temperatures, and the loop temperature set point.
 The electric load center converts the thermal load to an electrical load using a nominal ratio of the thermal to electrical power production for each generator.
 For these schemes, the generator needs to be connected to the supply side of a plant loop and components that request hot water need to be on the demand side of the plant loop.
 This is different than the usual configuration for electrical following schemes where the generator is put on the demand side and request flow for the purposes of cooling the generator.
 Therefore a switch from one of the electrical-based operating schemes to one of the thermal-based operating schemes requires a substantial change in plant topology.

-If the load center includes electrical storage, then the choice of operating schemes will also affect how storage is managed.
+If the load center includes electrical storage, then the choice of generator operating schemes will also affect how storage is managed.
+The generator operation scheme and dispatch is modeled before the storage operation scheme so that the current generator production is available for use with the storage operation scheme.

 #### Field: Demand Limit Scheme Purchased Electric Demand Limit